Jobs for Georgia Graduates

 What are some of JGG’s successes?

 The Jobs for Georgia Graduates (JGG) Program has demonstrated remarkable success in improving the high school graduation rates of participating students.
-Accomplishments include:
+The Class of 2016 achieved the following performance outcomes:

 Strengths of the JGG program include highly-qualified and caring Job Specialists assigned to provide services to targeted program participants.
 Each Job Specialist identifies students who have vocational as well as personal barriers to employment, and invites them to participate.
 The JGG Job Specialist reports to an onsite office at the school daily, enabling close linkages with students, parents, and teachers.
 Job Specialists provide one-on-one and group employability skills training, counseling, advisement club activities, mentoring, marketing, and placement and follow up services – customized to meet the needs of each student.